nt246/NTRES6940-data-science/analysis/lesson4-collaboration.md

 So this error is different from the previous: GitHub knows what has changed line-by-line in my file here, and it knows what has changed line-by-line in the version on GitHub.com.
 And it knows there is a conflict between them.
 So it's asking me to now compare these changes, choose a preference, and commit.

-**Note:** if Partner 2 and I were not intentionally in this demo editing exactly the same lines, GitHub likely could have done its job and merged this file successfully after our first error fix above.

 <br>

 <img src="assets/gh_mergeconflict2.png" width="80%" />